Full name Paul David Collingwood

 |1, 0/35||Durham||v Leics||Chester-le-Street||8 Aug 2018||T20|

 Paul Collingwood was never the most gifted cricketer to play for England, but there was so much to admire for all that.
 That he was a cricketer of substance was undeniable.
-As hiscounty career progressed well beyond his 40th birthday, and he vowed to play for Durham until he had zero energy", he symbolised how much could be achieved by pluck, good sense and a deal of athleticism.
+As his county career came to an end in 2018, at the age of 42, he symbolised how much could be achieved by pluck, good sense and a deal of athleticism.

 Collingwood's greatest asset was his ability to contribute to the team in several aspects.
 As a batsman, he stands still at the crease, plays the ball straight and has a tantalising range of strokes up his sleeve.
 His bowling verged towards the dibbly-dobbly, but given the right conditions he could be irresistible, as he proved with a matchwinning display of swing bowling in the third one-day game against New Zealand in 2001-02.
 As a fielder, he was one of the finest in the world, capable of breathtaking moments in the covers and backward point.
 The final tick in his column was his determination, which made him go to Melbourne in the winter of 2000-01 to play grade cricket when he realised he was treading water.